![]() |

 As I stood in the crumbling parking lot, the hot concrete warming the metal of my feet, I was sure of it: the Earth had great things ahead of it, even still. (p.28)

 These questions persist as the plot of Zelu's novel continues--a story which, as the book develops, details how Ankara learns of the threat represented by the Trippers, and then in turn must work to navigate a war that ultimately hinges on how automated life should pursue its future.
-Should the robotic creations of humanity spend eternity documenting the decaying accomplishments of human culture and history (as the Humes seem to believe), or should these artificial beings violently sever their connection to the past so as to fully embrace a future which their original creators could never conceive of (as is the conviction of the NoBodies)?
+Should the robotic creations of humanity spend eternity documenting the decaying accomplishments of human culture and history (as the other Humes like Ankara seem to believe), or should these artificial beings violently sever their connection to the past so as to fully embrace a future which their original creators could never conceive of (as is the conviction of the NoBodies)?
+Alternately, could it perhaps be the case that the nihilistic philosophy of destruction embodied by the Trippers is the only true solution to the crisis of purpose and meaning which automated life now faces in the wake of the death of human civilization?
+Is the singular objective which humanity's robotic creations must turn themselves towards now that their creators are dead the obliteration of intelligence itself?

-In a similar way, while Ankara faces the daunting task of convincing the other factions of automated life that there is a meaning and purpose in their existence that is facilitated by humanity's legacy, but also not constrained by it, Zelu is faced with the opposite task of finding a way to relate to her art's growing influence as this art threatens to escape from her control.
+Similarly, while Ankara faces the daunting task of convincing the other factions of automated life that there is a meaning and purpose in their existence that is facilitated by humanity's legacy, but also not constrained by it, Zelu is faced with the opposite task of finding a way to relate to her art's growing influence as this art threatens to escape from her control.

 There's one scene in particular which I think both highlights and foreshadows the fascinating ways that Okorafor dramatizes Zelu's conflicted link to her art.
 Shortly after Zelu has successfully sold Rusted Robots to a publisher, she decides to use part of the advanced payment she has received for her novel to test out a newly developed subscription service on her phone.
 Via this service, Zelu is able to order a fully autonomous self-driving car to come to her house and take her on various errands.
-The result is that, for the first time in her life Zelu is confronted with the experience of being utterly alone in a vehicle that is operating under her control.
+The result is that due to her disability, for the first time in her life, Zelu is confronted with the experience of being utterly alone in a vehicle that is operating under her control.
 Consequently, she is immediately overwhelmed with feelings of fear and fascination at this technology, with the self-driving car very clearly being an entity whose existence is separate from Zelu, even as its actions are constrained by her will.

 "This is so weird," she muttered as she watched the steering wheel moving on its own.
 It was the first time she'd ever been in a moving vehicle by herself.
 Nobody was there, but she couldn't shake the feeling that there was a presence; something was in control.
 It was like being driven by a ghost.
 "Or should I say a NoBody," she said to herself, laughing.